-The participant, or their consultee where a participant lacks capacity, is free to withdraw consent from the study at any time without providing a reason, and with no detriment to their medical care or legal rights.
+at any time without providing a reason, and with no detriment to their medical care or legal rights.
 Investigators may withdraw a patient from the study in the interests of participant safety or the integrity of the research study.

-Data Collection
+Data collection

-Data will be collected at multiple time points: at admission, during hospitalisation, and post-discharge.
+Data will be collected at multiple time points: at admission, during hospitalisation and post-discharge.
 This comprehensive approach allows for detailed tracking of disease progression and recovery.
-The following sections outline the clinical data collected at each stage of the study.
-(Figure 2 and Table 2)
+The following sections outline the clinical data collected at each stage of the study (figure 2 and online supplemental material 2).

+Baseline data collection (on admission)

-236 Baseline Data Collection (Upon Admission) 237 Upon admission, detailed demographic information laboratory and imaging results are recorded.
+On admission, detailed demographic information, medical history, clinical presentation and initial laboratory and imaging results are recorded.
 The initial treatment regimen is also documented.